gjb2048/moodle-theme_essential/README.md

 The "Essential" Moodle Theme
 ======================

-With 2.5 now release I thought it time to take the opportunity to build a new theme that would push the new theme engine to it's limits a bit.
+With 2.5 now released I thought it time to take the opportunity to build a new theme that would push the new theme engine to it's limits a bit.
 With that in mind I am happy to introduce the new "Essential" theme.

 The idea of this theme, as usual with my themes, is to make the site look as little like Moodle as possible.
 In this specific instance, it would be used on sites where Moodle would potentially serve as a company homepage rather than just a course list.